 During the October meeting, the PFC requested that the current UNRBA decision-making process be documented as a starting point for further discussion.
 They also identified the need to assess the current decision-making process to identify any issues or concerns.
 In November, the PFC commented on the draft decision-making framework evaluation and further discussed potential issues with the current procedures.
 The PFC recommended that these potential issues be monitored and revised as needed to support the goals and work of the Association.
-This November 21st revised Draft UNRBA Decision Framework reflects feedback provided during and following the November PFC meeting.
+In December, the PFC reviewed a revised draft and approved release of a final draft to the Board pending minor edits to reflect the December PFC discussion.
+This Final Draft UNRBA Decision Framework will be reviewed by the Board at the January 15, 2020 Board meeting.